GNOME/gtk/docs/reference/gtk/node-format.md

 If the given font does not exist or the given glyphs are invalid for the given font, an error node will be returned.

-Possible values for hint-style are none, slight or full.
+Possible values for the hint-style property are:

+    hint-style: none | slight | full

-Possible value for antialias are none or gray.
+Possible value for the antialias property are:

+    antialias:  none | gray

-Possible value for hint-metrics are on or off.
+Possible value for hint-metrics are:

+    hint-metrics:  on | off

 ### texture